-The U.S. Department of Energy (DOE) Federal Energy Management Program (FEMP) presents Fundamentals of Life Cycle Costing for Energy Conservation, a new e-Training Core Course that provides knowledge and skills to improve Federal economic-based decision making, determine the total cost of ownership of project alternatives, and inform decisions for energy and water efficiency investments.
+The U.S. Department of Energy (DOE) Federal Energy Management Program (FEMP) presents Fundamentals of Life Cycle Costing for Energy Conservation, a new training course that provides knowledge and skills to improve federal economic-based decision making, determine the total cost of ownership of project alternatives, and inform decisions for energy and water efficiency investments.
 In addition, learners will apply key requirements and supplemental economic measures to Federal investment decisions, such as those for individual and interdependent building system acquisitions for new construction and major renovations.
 Course participants will learn to:

 Discount cash flow to present value and choose correct methods to handle inflation

 Calculate supplementary economic measures including net savings, savings-to-investment-ratio, adjusted internal rate of return, and payback period

 Calculate LCC and decide whether to accept or reject alternatives for independent and/or interdependent projects

 Allocate a budget among competing projects,